-2. Targeting only part of the organization

 Some groups or departments are more vulnerable to risk than others.
 Maybe their usage of email differs or their employees have elevated permissions.
 This may lead to a decision to target only parts of the organization.
 But what we, as a security community, have learned from past breaches is that time and again they prove that attackers will start wherever they can before moving laterally throughout an organization.

-More importantly, this selective targeting has two downsides coupled into it:
+More importantly, this selective targeting has two downsides coupled with it:

 - It signals to employees and management that phishing is a threat to only the part of the organization that is being tested and trained.
 When creating a security culture, we want each and every employee on board and this cannot be achieved when only some are being trained.

-- It takes the discussion away from the real issue at hand—phishing—and leads to individual employees or departments worrying about why they are being targeted with a simulation.
+- It takes the discussion away from the real issue at hand—phishing—and leads to individual employees or departments worrying about why they are being targeted with anti-phishing simulation.
 Ultimately, it fosters a culture of distrust.

 3. Failing to create engaging content

-*NOW*